 In France, the United Kingdom and the United States, the percentage of beauty influencers is higher than those working in luxury or fashion in 2018.

 If we focus a little more on France, the situation is clear.
 More than 50% of French people take online reviews into account before buying a product, 36% have discovered new products thanks to influencers and 27% have made a purchase.
 “So, what does the influence industry look like in France?
-When we analyze the composition of French Beauty ...
+When we analyze the composition of French Beauty influencers, we ...